Animal and Plant Health Inspection Service, USDA.

-For information on the regulations for the payment of indemnity due to infectious salmon anemia, contact Mrs. Teresa Robinson, USDA-APHIS-VS, Maine ISA Program Aquaculture Liaison, 253 King Street, Edmunds Township, ME 04628; (207) 319-3703.
-For copies of more detailed information on the information collection, contact Ms. Kimberly Hardy, APHIS' Information Collection Coordinator, at (301) 851-2483.
+For information on the payment of indemnity due to infectious salmon anemia, contact Mrs. Teresa Robinson, Maine ISA Program Aquaculture Liaison, VS, APHIS, 253 King Street, Edmunds Township, ME 04628; (207) 319-6703.
+For more information on the information collection process, contact Mr. Joseph Moxey, APHIS' Information Collection Coordinator, at (301) 851-2483.

 End Further Info

 Type of Request: Revision to and extension of approval of an information collection.

 Abstract: Under the Animal Health Protection Act (7 U.S.C.
 8301 et seq.), the Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture is authorized, among other things, to prevent the interstate spread of serious diseases and pests of livestock within the United States when feasible.
 In connection with this mission, APHIS established regulations in 9 CFR part 53 to pay indemnity to salmon producers in Maine whose fish are destroyed because of infectious salmon anemia (ISA).
 However, payment is subject to the availability of funding.
 ISA is a foreign animal disease of Atlantic salmon that is caused by an orthomyxovirus.
 The disease affects wild and farmed Atlantic salmon.
 ISA poses a substantial threat to the economic viability and sustainability of salmon aquaculture in the United States.